-Hawai‘i State Big Tree Competition
+Hawai‘i State Big Tree Program

 Hawaii’s 12 Tree Species Eligible to be a State Big Tree Champion

 |ʻOhe makai||Hawaiian Reynoldsia||Polyscias sandwicensis|

 |‘Ōhiʻa lehua||Ohia||Metrosideros polymorpha|